Weight management · Ozempic, Wegovy, Rybelsus

 Diet, alcohol, and timing

 Semaglutide curbs appetite, but it doesn't override deliberate calorie intake.
 Liquid calories (alcohol, sugary drinks, smoothies) bypass the satiety effect almost entirely.
-Late-evening eating windows, when GLP-1 levels naturally fall, also blunt response.
+Late-evening eating windows, when GLP-1 levels naturally fall, also blunt the response.

 Other medications and conditions

-GLP1R is the gene that codes for the GLP-1 receptor, which is the direct target of semaglutide.
+GLP1R codes for the GLP-1 receptor, the direct target of semaglutide.
 A single common SNP in the signal peptide (rs10305420, called Pro7Leu) changes how efficiently the receptor gets to the cell surface.
+Note that there are no established pharmacogenetic dosing guidelines for semaglutide,[1] and GLP1R status does not determine whether the drug will work for you.

 1. Confirm you've actually reached and stayed at the maintenance dose for at least 8 to 12 weeks.
 Most weight loss is in the maintenance phase, not titration.